CleverRaven/Cataclysm-DDA/COMPILING.md

   * GCC is almost always the default on Linux systems so it's likely you already have it
   * Clang is usually faster than GCC, so it's worth installing if you plan to keep up with the latest experimentals
-  * MXE is a cross-compiler, so of any importance only if you plan to compile for Windows on your Linux machine (not covered here)
+  * MXE is a cross-compiler, so of any importance only if you plan to compile for Windows on your Linux machine

 (Note that your distro may have separate packages e.g. `gcc` only includes the C compiler and for C++ you'll need to install `g++`.)